-The fifth elective can be taken with the approval of the MBA academic advisor.
+The fifth elective (3 hours) can be taken with the approval of the MBA academic advisor.

 Cybersecurity concentration requires the completion of the capstone course:

-GEB 6XXX MBA Capstone.
+GEB 6898 3 MBA Capstone for Analytics, Compliance & Cybersecurity.

-Compliance, Risk Management & Anti-Money Laundering - 15 credit hours
+Compliance, Risk Management & Anti-Money Laundering - 18 credit hours

-The MBA with a Concentration in Compliane, Risk Management & Anti-Money Laundering is an online concentration that prepares graduates for a career in compliance, risk management and anti-money laundering.
+The MBA with a Concentration in Compliance, Risk Management & Anti-Money Laundering is an online concentration that prepares graduates for a career in compliance, risk management and anti-money laundering.
 This concentration is especially attractive to those who want to work in the financial services sector.
 The capstone course focuses on integrating concepts through project work and applied cases.

+Total Minimum hours with this concentration: 32 hours

-Concentration Requirements – 15 credit hours
+Concentration Requirements – 18 credit hours

-In addition to 17 required hours of MBA coursework, students complete:
+In addition to 14 required hours of MBA coursework, students complete: